meric/django-postgresviews/README.md

    change it.
 10. At any time you can run `python manage.py createviews --validate` to list any models missing from `from_models`.
+11. Be sure to use `django.test.TransactionTestCase` instead of the usual `TestCase` class because the latter does everything in one transaction for each test, so the triggers won't get called after an insert/update/delete operation until the end of the test.

 The `MaterializedView` class uses `from_models` to determine what underlying tables to create triggers for.